A Brief Biography

 Clare Francis's first novel; Night Sky was published in 1983 to international success.
 It went to number one in the Sunday Times bestseller list, and spent six weeks in the New York Times top 10.

-Three more thrillers followed,Red Crystal (1985), Wolf Winter(1987) and Requiem(1991), which was published in the U.S. as The Killing Winds.
+Three more thrillers followed,Red Crystal (1985), Wolf Winter(1987) and Requiem(1991) (published in the U.S. as The Killing Winds).
 Her first crime novel, Deceit was published in 1993, and dramatised for television in 2000.
-Four other highly successful crime novels have followed, and a highly acclaimed literary novel, Homeland.
-Her latest crime novel Unforgotten has just been published.
+Four other crime novels have followed, and a highly acclaimed literary novel, Homeland.
+Her last crime novel Unforgotten was published in 2008.
 Her books have been translated into 20 languages and published in over 30 countries.

-Clare was born in Thames Ditton, Surrey, the younger of two sisters.
+Clare was born in Thames Ditton, Surrey.
 Christmas holidays were spent with her grandparents in a remote corner of the Yorkshire Dales where she developed the love of landscape that is a feature of so much of her fiction.
 Summer holidays were spent on the Isle of Wight, where she learnt to sail at the age of nine.